CZ-NIC/knot/doc/man_knsupdate.rst

   is 0.

 **key** [*alg*:]\ *name* *key*
-  Specifies TSIG *key* named *name* to authenticate the request.
+  Specifies the TSIG *key* named *name* to authenticate the request.
 An optional *alg* algorithm can be specified.
 This command has the same effect as the program option **-y**.